Easy Pea and Avocado Pesto (Vegan and Oil-free)

 - 1/2 cup cooked chickpeas

-To make the pesto, simply place the ingredients into a blender or a food processor and blend until very smooth (or, keep it chunky).
+- To make the pesto, simply place the avocado, peas, garlic, basil, garlic powder, tamari, GF nutritional yeast, lemon juice, salt and pepper into a blender or a food processor and blend until smooth.

-Allow the pasta to cool for 5-10 minutes before stirring in the pesto, the chickpeas and the extra green peas.
+- Allow the pasta to cool for 5-10 minutes before stirring in the pesto, the chickpeas and the extra green peas.
 Serve with fresh tomatoes and chopped brazil nuts.
-Best when eaten straight away.
+The pesto is best when eaten straight away, but you can store it in an airtight container or under clingfilm in the fridge for up to 3 days.